-When a warjack with an Interface Node spends a focus point during its activation, you can give a focus point to another warjack with an Interface Node if the two are in the same battlegroup and are within 6" of one another.
-Note that a warjack with an Interface Node still can have no more than 3 focus points at a time.
+When a Convergence warjack spends a focus point during its activation, you can give a focus point to another Convergence warjack if the two are in the same battlegroup and are within 6" of one another.
+Note that a Convergence warjack still can have no more than 3 focus points at any time.